You may wish to read an introduction to this section first.

 According to Muslim sources King Khosrau II was invited to convert to Islam and refused (most likely right before he was overthrown and assassinated in 628 on the orders of one of his sons).
 In the following years the Sassanid Empire was torn apart by dynastic conflicts and was unable to oppose the Arab invasion of Mesopotamia in 633.
 A second campaign in 642-651 led to the Arab conquest of the whole of Persia.

 According to the Prophet's teachings Jews and Christians, the "People of the Book", were allowed to practice their own religion in countries conquered by the Muslims, as long as they did so in private.
-Zoroastrians instead were regarded as pagans and their religion was to be eradicated.
+Zoroastrians instead were regarded as practicing idolatry and their religion was to be eradicated.

 Zoroastrians used to plant cypress trees near their temples in memory of one planted by Zoroaster, the founder of their faith.
 A gigantic cypress said to be 4,000 year old at Abarquh, along the desert road leading to Yazd, is most likely an indication that a Zoroastrian temple existed there.
 Reliefs depicting cypress trees decorated the Apadana Staircase at Persepolis.
 The iconography which characterizes current Zoroastrian sites and rites is very much linked to the Achaemenid or (First Persian) Empire, rather than to the Sassanid one.
 According to a traditional account reported by Roman historian Ammianus Marcellinus, Zoroaster lived in the early VIth century BC when that empire was founded.
 Today this dating is challenged and Zoroastrian texts are believed to have been written at an earlier time.